Registering a civil partnership

 When you give notice, you'll be asked to give details of the date and place where the civil partnership is to be registered.
 You'll also have to give the register office certain personal details.
 These are your name, your address, your date of birth and whether you've been in a civil partnership or married before.
 You may also be required to give evidence of your nationality.

 Once you've given notice of your intention to register a civil partnership, details from the notice will be published in the register office for the area where you intend to register.

 The details must be made available for people to see for 28 days before you can register your civil partnership.
 This is to give an opportunity for any objections to be made.

 The details made available won't include your address or that of your partner.

 In some exceptional circumstances, for example if one of you is seriously ill, you can ask for the 28-day period to be waived.

 A civil partnership can be registered by:

 - a district or assistant registrar

 - a religious or belief celebrant who's been authorised by the registrar general, if the religious or belief body has agreed to register civil partnerships.

-If your civil partnership is going to be registered by a registrar, it may take place either in a registration office or in any other place that the registration authority agrees to, except for religious premises.
+If your civil partnership is going to be registered by a registrar, it can take place either in a registration office or in any other place that the registration authority agrees to, except for religious premises.

 If your civil partnership is going to be registered by a religious or belief celebrant, this can take place anywhere agreed by you and your celebrant.

 There's no legal obligation or duty on a religious or belief body to register civil partnerships.
 It isn't unlawful discrimination for an individual celebrant or religious or belief body to refuse to register a civil partnership.